Standing in the middle of the desert, Al Sadeem Observatory is giving astronomy fans in the UAE the chance to gaze into space like never before.

 “It is a great feeling no doubt (to have this observatory), but overall this is a very big step forward for the astronomy community in Abu Dhabi, to have a space observatory like this where they can come and experience the universe and all its wonders,” he said.

-Al Sadeem Observatory took around six months to build, and has a 360-degree rotational dome made of fibreglass.
+Al Sadeem Observatory took around nine months to build, and has a 360-degree rotational dome made of fiber glass.

 “At the observatory we hold lectures on space and astronomy, carry out planetary observations, deep sky observations, and we have future plans of conducting space research,” he added.

-Divulging on some of the technical aspects of the observatory, Palado said the space observatory took around six months to build, and has a 360-degree rotational dome.
+Divulging on some of the technical aspects of the observatory, Palado said the space observatory took around nine months to build, and has a 360-degree rotational dome.

 “It took around six months to build the space observatory, this included getting the right design, materials, and the construction itself.
-The dome of the two-storey observatory is made from fibreglass, while the rest of the observatory is built with concrete.
+The dome of the two-storey observatory is made from fiber glass, while the rest of the observatory is built with concrete.

 “Inside the observatory, there are several telescopes, including the main 16-inch telescope that is mounted.
 All of the telescopes are highly advanced and are able to give a very good viewing of space,” he added.